8 min read

 Best for: operations teams that want customer outcomes and conversations to drive the pricing conversation.

 Kustomer’s AI pricing model is built around engaged conversations and customer outcomes, which makes it a good fit for teams that care about service quality and not just seat counts.
-It is a strong CX platform when you want AI, orchestration, and customer context in the same place.
+It is a strong CX platform when you need AI, orchestration, and customer context in the same place.

 14. LivePerson AI Agents